Photo Courtesy of Middle Tennessee State University

 “I’m pretty sure everybody’s lost at this point.
 They’re still trying to figure out what they’re trying to do,” said Zakk Sengaroun, who will be graduating with a degree in microbiology in May.

 For many college students, graduation is the beginning of a long, unpleasant wake-up call.
 They receive their diplomas only to realize they have no idea what to do with them.
+While some will be able to go into a specific, well-paid career, like what’s listed on this online education provider, Upskilled, others will not have this opportunity.
 A lot of the times, you might find that these graduates end up doing further online courses to help them when it comes to their career development (they’ll go on sites like dotcomwomen.com/society/education/why-you-should-consider-online-studying/why-you-should-consider-online-studying to help them improve any skills that they might need).
 When people don’t know what they want to do, or how to take that next step, things can get pretty tough.

 For some, like those going into medical or engineering fields, the path is pretty straight-forward.
 But for many graduates, it’s not as simple.
 They’ve worked for four (often more) years to graduate, only to realize they probably aren’t going to get a job in their major.